-It might sound like a horrifying nightmare to some, yet in the small town of Deshnoke – close to Bikaner, Rajasthan – this is a sacred place of Hindu worship; the Karni Mata temple.
-The Karni Mata temple is one of the strangest holy spots in India, and is more commonly known as ‘The Rat Temple’.
+It might sound like a horrifying nightmare to some, yet in the small town of Deshnoke – close to Bikaner, Rajasthan – this is a sacred place of Hindu worship.
+The Karni Mata Temple is one of the strangest holy spots in India, and is more commonly known as ‘The Rat Temple’.

 This elaborate and secluded Hindu temple was constructed by Maharaja Ganga Singh in the early 1900s, in honour of the Hindu rat goddess, Karni Mata.
 Exquisite marble panels line the entrance and the floors, and silver and gold decorations flow throughout.

-The most fascinating feature of the interior is without a doubt the 20,000 rats that call this temple home.
+The fascinating feature of the interior is, without a doubt, the 20,000 rats that call this temple home.
 These divine animals are called kabbas, which means ‘little children’ in the local language, and many people travel great distances to pay their respects.

-If someone injures a rat here at the Karni Mata, they are expected to replace the rat with one of solid gold, or forever endure bad karma.
-It is considered to be extremely lucky, a blessing, to spot an all-white rat amongst the thousands of black ones.
+If someone injures a rat at the Karni Mata Temple, they are expected to replace the rat with one of solid gold or forever endure bad karma.
+It is considered to be extremely lucky – a blessing, even – to spot an all-white rat amongst the thousands of black ones.

-In Hinduism, death signifies the end of one chapter and the beginning of another, on the route to a soul’s oneness with the universe.
-This cycle is known as samsara, and is exactly why Karni Mata’s rats are treated like royals, as the rats house the soles of Karni Mata’s departed devotees.
+In Hinduism, death signifies the end of one chapter and the beginning of another on the route to a soul’s oneness with the universe.
+This cycle is known as samsara and is precisely why Karni Mata’s rats are treated like royals, as the rats house the soles of Karni Mata’s departed devotees.

-The Laxmi Niwas Palace, Bikaner, was commissioned by Sir Ganga Singh Ji in 1904.
+The Laxmi Niwas Palace, Bikaner was commissioned by Sir Ganga Singh Ji in 1904.
 The palace was intended to provide work to the local people, along with creating a grand residence worthy of Bikaner’s royalty.
 Sir Ganga Singh Ji was a man of immaculate taste and supervised the construction personally.
 The geometrically faultless symmetry of its outlay, the decorative filigree work and latticed screens are all credited to his creative vision and character.
-Only a handful of people were deemed worthy to stay here, including King George V. The palace was since converted into a beautiful hotel, and is certainly the grandest place to stay in Bikaner.
-The Laxmi Niwas Palace delivers a true insight into the flair and opulence of royal Rajasthan.
+Only a handful of people were deemed worthy of staying here, including King George V. The palace was since converted into a beautiful hotel and is undoubtedly the grandest place to stay in Bikaner*.

-Rooms at the Laxmi Niwas Palace range from ₹5000 per night, inclusive of breakfast and taxes.0
+Rooms at the Laxmi Niwas Palace start from ₹14,000 per night, inclusive of breakfast and taxes.